biomedBit/LeNup/README.md

-#### LeNup: Learning Nucleosome positioning from DNA sequences with improved convolutional neural networks.
+#### LeNup: Learning Nucleosome positioning from DNA sequences with improved convolutional neural networks

 LeNup is a tool to train a convolutional neural network in order to predict nucleosome positioning.